Chic interior of the Dubai Mall, Dubai.

-You have probably already seen corners of Dubai Mall on social media, but it is truly an experience rather than just a mall.
-Get ready to feel small amid swarms of people, department stores, and packed food courts.
-While the mall has a lot to offer for avid shoppers, it may be more productive to experience the space as an art exhibition with mundane and extravagant displays.
-Watch—or hop on—one of the mall’s taxicabs to get from one wing to the next, grab a coffee at Angelina with Dubai’s elites, or people-watch around the fancier, less crowded sections of the mall.
-And don’t miss the elegantly choreographed water dances and the exquisite aqua life on display at the mall’s aquarium.
+You may have already seen photos of Dubai Mall on social media, but to visit is more of an experience than just a trip to a mall.
+While the mall has a lot to offer avid shoppers, other visitors may instead choose to experience the space as an art exhibit or performance piece.
+Hop on one of the mall’s taxicabs to whiz from one wing to the next, grab a coffee at Angelina with Dubai’s elite, or people-watch around the fancier, less crowded sections of the mall.
+And don’t miss the choreographed water dances and the wildlife on display at the mall’s aquarium.

 Fountain Dancing at the Dubai Mall